elliottbarnes/agent-playground/README.md

 # Agent Playground — Prompt Refiner

-A tiny first project for learning coding agents, Git branches, and pull requests.
+A tiny first project for learning coding agents.
 Prompt Refiner turns a rough goal and optional context into a structured brief you can copy into an assistant.

 ## Run locally